RedneckHutch/SIEM-Logging/README.md

 Logging ultimately comes down to your organization and the use cases that will be implemented into your SIEM.
 Wether you a required for compliance reason, audit, or strictly security reasons.
 We will focus on forming a great baseline which you can later modify to fit your exact needs.
 It is highly recommended to following a framework such as [NIST](https://www.nist.gov/) Or even [Mitre Att&CK](https://attack.mitre.org/). <br />

+It is highly recommended to have a well rounded knowledge of GPO. <- Inprogress

 - [Window Event Collector](#Window-Event-Collector)
 - [Window Event Logging](#Window-Event-Logging)
 - [SYSMON-Logging](#SYSMON)